papa-rugi/cloud-shepherd/README.md

 ```

 ####itemExists(path)

-Resolves to true or false ig a given item exists.
+Resolves to true or false if a given item exists.
 ```
     cloud.fileExists('/gigofbuffalos/buffalo.jpg')
         .then(doesFileExist => {